 Well, let's see...

-Click to learn more about Beheart White Key W2 Smart Sonic Toothbrush, launching on Indiegogo soon!!
+Click to learn more about Beheart White Key W2 Smart Sonic Toothbrush, which just launched on Indiegogo July 8!!

 I was once a queen of the stroller review scene.
 We've owned and reviewed a dozen or so strollers over the years of my twins plus one being little.
 From tiny travel sized strollers to a triple stroller and everything in between.
 It's been a few years so I was really excited for this collaboration with Mompush, who sent me their Ultimate 2 Stroller to review and share with you all!!
 Check out my full unboxing, demo, and review video (embedded right below) and keep reading for more details and my affiliate link (this bad boy comes with SO MUCH GREAT STUFF and sells for under $500 - I can't even believe it!!)